 Misplaced Retribution: Gerald's plot to get revenge from beyond the grave was focused on bringing suffering and ruination to people (Pretty much the entirety of humanity) who were not responsible for the ARK Incident or the murder of Maria and his colleagues.

-Mr. Vice Guy / Anti-Hero: Rouge is secretly a government agent whose job is to protect the world from threats like Eggman and Shadow, and turns out to be Good All Along.
+Ms Vice Girl / Anti Heroine: Rouge is secretly a government agent whose job is to protect the world from threats like Eggman and Shadow, and turns out to be Good All Along.
 Also, her passion is jewels, and in her free time she goes around greedily stealing gems wherever she can find them, not caring whether they're, y'know, necessary to the balance of the planet or not.
 Somehow, these two things never seem to clash — in fact, she's apparently only a good guy some of the time because the government pays her in jewelry.

 The Call Back to Lost World in Cannon's Core is also this.
 There is a water slide similar to the aforementioned level in Adventure, and the music changes to the drum beat of the music that was used in the water slide part of that level.

-No Communities Were Harmed: The nation's capital is based on San Francisco, of all places.
+No Communities Were Harmed: The nation's capital is based on San Francisco, where Sonic Team was based at the time.
 Route 101, Route 280, and Mission Street all reference major roadways in the city.
-The Samba De Amigo references in Mission Street may serve as a dual reference to the Mission District, which was (and is still somewhat) largely Hispanic.
+The Samba de Amigo references in Mission Street may serve as a dual reference to the Mission District, which was (and is still somewhat) largely Hispanic.
+Shadow's Radical Highway level is also based on the Golden Gate Bridge.

 No Conservation of Energy: When Sonic and Shadow use Chaos Control to stop the falling ARK, the colony comes to a complete halt.
 The explosion of light was no where near big enough to be equal to its previous momentum.
 Of course, SEGA has never bothered to explain exactly how Chaos Control works, so...